We have no student intake anymore (programme will be discontinued per 1-9-2022)

-You might be selected for the programme, but not for a scholarship.
-In that case you are most welcome to take part as a self-paying student.
-So please do look into how to arrange your own funding to be able to take part in the programme.
+We have no scholarship so you would have to arrange your own funding to be able to take part in the programme.
 What is possible regarding additional funding, does depend on where you are from as each country has its own funding possibilities and international grants.
 However, you can have a look on the web pages of the universities taking part in the programme as they often give information on where to find additional funding.
 E.g. DAAD in Germany: http://www.daad.de/en/, in the Netherlands: http://www.studyinholland.nl/scholarships/grantfinder.
 Deadlines are often already in spring, so be in time.

 Please note that we can not help you with finding alternative funding, but if you are selected for the CEMACUBE programme we can help you with writing a Letter of support if you would need one to apply for funding.